 Web Pages (incl.
 CDC & Mayo Clinic Staff)

 (Informally Published or Self-archived Work, Manual, p.
 212)

 Since web pages and documents are similar to print, references to them include the same elements such as author, date, title, etc. Note that proper names and acronyms are capitalized.
 Date of retrieval is included because "the source material may change over time" (Manual, p.
 192, and apastyle.org).

 IMPORTANT NOTE: the web page title is not italicized because APA considers web pages informal publications.
 If the web page is also available as an online document/report (for example in PDF), please download that report, cite in-text appropriately, and use the online report format instead (click here to jump to those examples).

-Web page: Individual person(s) as author(s) (note capitalization of proper names, & when individuals to also include name of website)
+Web page: Individual person(s) as author(s) (note capitalization of proper names, & when persons are authors you must include name of website)